-The Enfield segment of our Heritage Project started in November 2021 and will continue run until November 2022.
+The Enfield segment of our Heritage Project started in November 2021 and will continue to run until June 2023.
 Our new Heritage Lead is based at the Lancaster Centre at our Enfield office every Wednesday.

-Our project aims are to capture the stories of Turkish Cypriot immigrants who migrated to the U.K in the 1950s and 1960s.
+Our project aims to capture the stories of Turkish Cypriot immigrants who migrated to the U.K in the 1950s and 1960s.
 We would like to share our collective understanding of their journey and the history of their migration.
-It’s important to create a platform for our elders to discuss their experiences of migration, their realised dreams and heritage through embracing and recognising their past experiences.
+It’s important to create a platform for our elders to discuss their experiences of migration, their realized dreams and their heritage by embracing and recognizing their past experiences.
 We will do this through utilising sound bites, interviews, a dedicated website, a theatre production, and an exhibition.
 We are creating a variety of mediums and platforms for these stories to be told and make them available for future generations.

 We want them to be told, to be heard and to be seen.

 The project will be shared with the younger generations, and we are keen they are involved in the learning and the delivery.
 Materials collected through the project with those safeguarded by others on Turkish Cypriot Heritage will be available at our exhibition:

 Journeys from the North of Cyprus: Supporting the cultural heritage of Turkish Cypriots